arion-farhi/transaction-forecast-mlops/README.md

 ## The Solution

 Built and benchmarked three distinct forecasting approaches against 2 years of Brazilian e-commerce transaction data (99,441 orders → 610 daily volumes).
-Implemented a production MLOps pipeline with automated retraining, champion/challenger model evaluation, and drift monitoring.
+Implemented a production MLOps pipeline with automated retraining, champion/challenger model evaluation, and drift monitoring - all deployed on Google Cloud Platform.

 ---